-Pruning.
-In acyclic topologies, like the triangle presented in Figure 7b, we can exploit a minimal graph representation to avoid unnecessary calls between contexts, namely, the transitive reduction of the graph $G_M$ .
-Recall from Aho, Garey, and Ullman (1972) that a graph $G^-$ is a transitive reduction of the directed graph G whenever the following two conditions are satisfied:
+Pruning In acyclic topologies, like the triangle presented in the previous section, we can exploit a minimal graph representation to avoid unnecessary calls between contexts, namely, the transitive reduction of the graph G_M .
+Recall that the transitive reduction of a directed graph G is the graph G^- with the smallest set of edges (with respect to set inclusion) whose transitive closure equals the one of G. Note that G^- is unique if G is acyclic.
+For instance, the graph in Figure 7c is the unique transitive reduction of the one in Figure 7a.